 Private medical insurance Those who are funding their appointments through a private medical insurance policy will need to clarify what services their policy covers.
 As some private medical insurance providers will not cover non-attended / cancelled appointments, policy excesses, shortfall in fees, reports and some will only cover a percentage of the service fee.
 Ordinarily, we will invoice your insurance provider for payment, but any shortfall in fees may be charged to you directly.
 Please see Terms and Conditions for further details.

-I am registered with AXA PPP and AVIVA.
+I am registered with WPA, AXA PPP and AVIVA.
 If you are registered with another medical insurance provider please get in touch to see if I can arrange provision with this provider.

 I dont really understand my problems or know what therapy i need